-In this playful history, the “arm-hand” is conceived as an entangled physical and symbolic system that enacts strength, dominance, and efficiency.
+Hence, the “arm-hand” is conceived as an entangled physical and symbolic system that enacts strength, dominance, and efficiency.
 It is a technology that enables Anthropos to at once grasp (physically and intellectually) and make use of the world for its own purposes.
 This embodied technics makes it possible for humans to design the world in their own image.

 To this end, the installation features a variety of playful and interactive components.
 Each of them invites the participant to explore different mythical frames for how hands, arms, and technologies collide in human history.
 A combination of walking, grasping (with the hands), and pulling (with the arms) propels parts of the installation, triggering the participant into a literal self-reflection, expressing the way in which humans have historically regarded the material world as “standing reserve” for their own use and disposal.

 Through such actions, the living and the non-living, the biological and the synthetic, are combined to create something new.
 Thus, while the participant “works out” her own way through the exhhibit to turn the wheel, she gazes at her distorted image and unwittingly produces a dangerous and toxic recipe.
 Hence, the interactive components express how human ingenuity and design engender a technologically engineered material world that is a distorted reflection of human desire.
 And this distortion will prove to be suicidal.